VIEW ALUMNI BY DECADE:

 Carly Schmitt, ’03, has her own mural painting company, Artist@Large.
 She holds an M.F.A from the Bauhaus University in Weimar Germany.
 She is a recipient of the prestigious Alexander von Humboldt German Chancellor Fellowship, and has presented her work at the German House in New York City and the Temporäre Kunsthalle in Berlin.
 One of her murals can be found at Schroeder’s Bar and Grill in St. Paul’s North End.
 Her public art project, Curiosities of Lyndale involved photographing objects that answered the question “what are some unique object in your home that best represent you, your story, or the community?” and placed the photos for display on utility boxes in the neighborhood. https://carlyschmitt.wordpress.com/about/

 Heba Amin, ’02, is a visual artist and currently a BGSMSC doctorate fellow of art history at Freie Universität, Berlin.
-She is an October 2017 Fellow at the Centre for Digital Cultures, Leuphana University, Lüneburg, Germany.
+Her project “Operation Sunken Sea”, is featured in Artforum, with a new iteration opening at the Berlin Biennale, June 2018.
+She was an October 2017 Fellow at the Centre for Digital Cultures, Leuphana University, Lüneburg, Germany.
 Amin is the co-founder of the Black Athena Collective, an experimental art group that focuses on migrancy from Eritrea to Egypt.
 She is a lecturer in the Media & Computing Department at the University of Applied Sciences, and at Bard College, Berlin.
 Her work was accepted for the 2017 Istanbul Biennial, and she was selected to participate in KB17, the Karachi Biennial, Pakistan, 2017.
 Her photographic work “Antiquity Thieves” was recently acquired by the British Museum.
 Her exhibit, “An Astronomical Determination of the Distance Between Two Cities,” was on display at Zilberman Gallery, Istanbul, Turkey, Jan.
 2017.
 She was recently interviewed on the Al Jazeera program UpFront about the US military’s close relationship with Hollywood.
 Amin and other Arab set artists hacked the TV show Homeland to expose the show’s racist narrative.
 Asked to decorate the Berlin set with “authentic arab” street art, the artists spray painted “Homeland is racist” and other messages which aired on television episodes.
 Videos of the prank with a serious message went viral online and received international press coverage in The Atlantic, The New York Times and Common Dreams.
 Amin had work accepted in the 2016 Dakar Biennale, or Dak’Art – Biennale de l’Art Africain Contemporain, a major contemporary art exhibition that takes place once every two years in Dakar, Senegal.
 Her 2014 project Invisible Borders, involved a Trans-African road trip from Lagos to Bosnia.
 She had work in “IV Moscow International Biennale for Young Art 2014”.
 She had work in “Latitudes,” an art exhibit by recipients of Mizna’s first ever granting program in 2007 at the California Building Gallery, Minneapolis.
 The program supports original artistic work created by Minnesota community members who identify as Arab, Muslim, Berber, or Iranian.
 In 2006, Amin had work in “Tekween, Making Art in Arabic,” at Mira Gallery, Minneapolis, a solo exhibit in the Atwood Memorial Center Art Gallery at St. Could State University, paintings in “Immigrant Status: Faith in Women”, at Intermedia Arts, Minneapolis and work in ‘Prism of Longing’ at the Phipps Center, Hudson WI.
 The Intermedia Arts show was reviewed in the Star Tribune.
 Amin was also featured on a radio program on Air America MN as part of the exhibit.
 Her work was included in the 2005 exhibit, “Haneen, Between Home & Homeland” at Mira Gallery.
 She organized “A Tesselation of Mideast/Midwest Artists” at Mira Gallery, Minneapolis in 2004 and was named an Institute for Community Cultural Development Fellow for Minneapolis.
 She received an MFA at the University of Minnesota.
 In 2003, she had paintings in”Revealing Truths: Muslim Women Artists” at the Anne C. Fisher Gallery at the Center for Being and Becoming, Washington, DC.